rushimok73/AWS-SAA-C03-Notes/README.md

 you need to improve the reliability, and it's an alternative to failover when you have more than two records to respond with, but don't want the complexity or the overhead of weighted routing.

+### 1.9.4.
+Interoperability
+R53 normally - Registrar and hosting
+But can also - Registrar or hosting

+Hosting = Take money, allocate 4 NS, create a zonefle Registering = Communicate with TLD and share your NS

+### 1.9.5.
+DNSSEC with R53
+Tough

 ---